EDS303 Introduction to International Environmental Studies

 External examiner will ensure the quality of the arrangements for the written report and the oral presentation.

-Examination details: One written exam: Bestått / Ikke bestått
+Examination details: Group report with oral presentation: Bestått / Ikke bestått